MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ---
 title: Add a note to your 3D model in Dynamics 365 Product Visualize
-description: Learn how to add a note (including text and drawings) to a 3D model in Dynamics 365 Product Visualize.
+description: Learn how to add notes (including text, drawings, and video) to a 3D model and share them with your colleagues in Dynamics 365 Product Visualize.
 author: sbmjais
 ms.author: shjais
 manager: shujoshi